kovidgoyal/kitty/docs/keyboard-protocol.rst

     shift+a -> CSI 97 ; 2 ; 65 u  # The text 'A' is reported as 65
     option+a -> CSI 97 ; ; 229 u  # The text 'å' is reported as 229

 If multiple code points are present, they must be separated by colons.
 If no known key is associated with the text the key number ``0`` must be used.
+The associated text must not contain control codes (control codes are code points below U+0020 and codepoints in the C0 and C1 blocks).

 Non-Unicode keys